dspinellis/alexandria3k/_sources/dev-plugin.rst.txt

 `orcid` (a compressed *tar* file containing an XML file for each author), and `ror` (a single compressed JSON file).
 All these data sources implement partitioning.
-In addition, the `crossref` and `orcid` data sources implement indexing over partitions that allows efficient sampling by skipping unneeded containers.
+In addition, the `crossref`, `orcid`, and `datacite` data sources implement indexing over partitions, which allows efficient sampling by skipping unneeded containers.

 Data processing plugins
 ~~~~~~~~~~~~~~~~~~~~~~~